Skip to main content

 Anchor Nodes

-Inject fixed logic at specific positions in the planner's output:
+Inject fixed logic at specific positions in the planner's output — anchors persist regardless of what the planner generates:

 mission('audited-research')